Anterior interosseous syndrome: Anatomy

 The anterior interosseous nerve is a branch of the median nerve, with a large sensory branch to the wrist bones, which arises just below the elbow.
 It passes distally, anteriorly along the interosseous membrane and innervates flexor pollicis longus, flexor digitorum profundus to index and middle finger as well as pronator quadratus, and supplies sensory feedback from the wrist bones, i.e. the carpal tunnel, not skin.

 Diagnosis

 Electrophysiologic testing is an essential part of the evaluation of anterior interosseous nerve syndrome.
 Nerve conduction studies may be normal or show pronator quadratus latency.

 Electromyography (EMG) is generally most useful and will reveal abnormalities in the flexor pollicis longus, flexor digitorum profundus I and II and pronator quadratus muscles.

 The role or MRI and ultrasound imaging in the diagnosis of Kiloh-Nevin syndrome is unclear.

 If asked to make the "OK" sign, patients will make a triangle sign instead.
 This 'pinch-test' exposes the weakness of the flexor pollicis longus muscle and the flexor digitorum profundus I leading to weakness of the flexion of the distal phalanges of the thumb and index finger.
 This results in impairment of the pincer movement and the patient will have difficulty picking up a small item, such as a coin, from a flat surface.

-Ericson's Test

-Ericson's Test is a clinical maneuver for assessing the strength of the FDP and FPL muscles in anterior interosseous nerve syndrome, and other proximal entrapments of the median nerve.